Mikhus/regd/docs/source/index.rst

-.. tracepyd documentation master file, created by sphinx-quickstart on Tue Oct 16 17:28:56 2012.
+.. regd documentation master file, created by sphinx-quickstart on Tue Oct 16 17:28:56 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tracepyd's documentation!
+Welcome to RegD's documentation!
 ====================================

 Contents: